Guimelo-FE/front-end-challenge/README.md

 .form-wraper {} -> sets the "display: flex" as a column to align vertically all of the inputs and labels;

-.form-radio-wraper {} -> organizes the 2 radio inputs as a block to be horizontally placed outside of the flex column from the ".form-wraper".
+.form-radio-wraper {} -> organizes the 2 radio inputs as a block to be horizontally placed outside the flex column from the ".form-wraper".